binghamohana/relayr-photon/README.md

 6. You can enter the credentials received in the first step into [this web tool](https://mqtt.relayr.io/) to see the data arriving.
 7. Attach your own sensor to pin A0.
 8. Edit the publish method to send your sensor data in the {"meaning":"<meaning>","value":val} format.
-** The meaning parameter denotes the meaning of the reading transferred.
+**The meaning parameter** denotes the meaning of the reading transferred.
 Meaning can be temperature, humidity, luminosity, color etc.
 9. Flash your new firmware onto the photon.

-## Example web client:
+## Example (Web Client)

-To quickly run the example web application, go to the /www folder inside your cloned repository and run:
+To quickly run the example web application, go to the */www* folder, inside your cloned repository and run:

 `python -m SimpleHTTPServer 8000`

-The example should now be available in: http://localhost:8000 and you should be able to see your new sensor's data.
+The example should now be available at: http://localhost:8000 and you should be able to see your new sensor's data.

-Click on any of the "red" "green" and "blue" buttons to send a "{"Color":<Color>}" payload to the photon and change its RGB LED's color.
+Click on any of the "red" "green" or "blue" buttons to send a "{"Color":<Color>}" payload to the photon and change its RGB LED color.

 Have fun ;)!

 ## Debugging